‘One Piece’ Manga Chapter 862 English Spoilers: Mother Caramel Photo And Tamatebako Key To Assassination Plot?

-Chapter 862 of immensely popular Japanese manga One Piece promises execution of one of the most daring attacks that the series has ever witnessed.
-Luffy D. Monkey and his Straw Hats gang attempts to rescue Vinsmoke clan along with Capone ‘Gang’ Bege’s Fire Tank pirates.
+Chapter 862 of the immensely popular Japanese manga One Piece promises the execution of one of the most daring attacks that the series has ever witnessed.
+Luffy D. Monkey and his Straw Hats gang attempt to rescue Vinsmoke clan along with Capone “Gang” Bege’s Fire Tank pirates.

-[Warning: One Piece manga Chapter 861 spoilers and Chapter 862 speculations ahead]
+Warning: One Piece manga Chapter 861 spoilers and Chapter 862 speculations ahead.

-One Piece mangaka Eiichiro Oda spent quite a few previous chapters of the series to build the excitement about the Big Mom’s assassination plot that was originally hatched by Capone.
+One Piece mangaka Eiichiro Oda spent quite a few previous chapters of the series building the excitement about Big Mom’s assassination plot, which was originally hatched by Capone.
 Interestingly, while Charlotte Linlin was quite excited about the wedding ceremony of her 35th daughter, Lady Pudding and the 3rd son of Judge Vinsmoke, Sanji, she had secretly formulated a plan to massacre the entire Vinsmoke clan to gain control over the Germa 66 “clonable army.”
 While each team was patiently waiting for the opportunity to strike, there are several elements that could either aid their respective missions or play spoilsport.

 What are your thoughts about Mother Caramel? #OnePiece